fregas/hapi/README.md

-# hapi
+# Smarter HTTP API  (HAPI?)
 a better way to do network APIs like HTTP/REST

-# Smarter HTTP API  (HAPI?)

 ## Philosophy
 * HTTP endpoints should be like function calls